 This card is a great option for your first travel rewards card, or if you won’t be traveling enough in 2019 to warrant a premium travel card, but you still want a card you can use outside the U.S. with no foreign transaction fee and that you can use toward travel-related expenses.
 With the Bank of America® Travel Rewards credit card, you get a ton of flexibility allowing you to use your rewards to fly any airline, stay with any hotel chain, at any time.

-- You get 25,000 online bonus points if you make at least $1,000 in purchases in the first 90 days of account opening , which can be a $250 statement credit toward travel purchases.
+- You get 25,000 online bonus points after you make at least $1,000 in purchases in the first 90 days of account opening.
+That can be a $250 statement credit toward travel purchases

 - Points earned can be redeemed as statement credit for qualified travel spending, which means you’re not tied to a specific airline or hotel chain.

 - You have to make your travel purchase first and then get your travel expenses back as statement credit.

 - There are higher flat-rate cash back cards.

 Read our full Bank of America Travel Rewards credit card review.

 This card offers decent rewards rates on groceries and gas, but the real value is unlocked if you are a Preferred Rewards member.
 That way, you can earn 25% – 75% more cash back on every purchase.
 (See the “Bank of America Preferred Rewards” section to learn more.)
 This card is great for anyone looking for a straightforward cash back card for 2019 that offers good rewards rates on the categories you already spend heavily in, like grocery stores, wholesale clubs and gas stations.